Topological response in open quantum systems with weak symmetries

-as demonstrated diagrammatically in the Supplemental Material~\cite{supp}.
-In turn, $|R_{g_2}^0)$ is an eigenvector of $V_{g_1}^*\otimes V_{g_1}$ with eigenvalue parametrized as $e^{i\mathcal{Q}(g_1,g_2)}$.
-Consequently, $g_2$-charge response is multiplicative upon inserting multiple $g_1$-fluxes, and is therefore quantized for any finite group $G$ analogously to the pure state case.
-Changing the quantized response $e^{i\mathcal{Q}(g_1,g_2)}$ requires closing the $g_2$-symmetry gap, whereas notably, long-range correlations in local operators are generally not required.
-This will be explored in detail later within a concrete model.
+Changing the quantized response $e^{i\mathcal{Q}(g_1,g_2)}$ requires closing the $g_2$-symmetry gap, whereas notably, long-range correlations in local operators are generally not required -- a point we will explore later through a concrete model.
+Furthermore, unlike pure states where $e^{i\mathcal{Q}(g_1,g_2)}$ is given by the group cohomology invariant $\omega(g_1,g_2)/\omega(g_2,g_1)$ [see Eq.~\eqref{eq:pure_quantized}], we will show that weakly symmetric open systems can exhibit different values, suggesting the need for a more general mathematical framework.
 Finally, while the LPDO discussion does not require strong injectivity, we note that our discussion naturally applies to states described by strong injective matrix product density operators~\cite{guo2024arxiv_lpdo, xue2024arxiv_mpdo} (MPDOs) as well.
 For these states, weak symmetries can be pushed to virtual space similarly to Eq.~\eqref{eq:injectivity_weak}, and the above discussion remains applicable replacing $V_{g_1}^{*}\otimes V_{g_1}$ with the corresponding transformations in the virtual space.

 \emph{String order parameters.--} One might be concerned that the quantized phase above is a ratio of two exponentially small numbers in system size, making it challenging to measure.
-To address this practical issue, we propose using string order parameters on finite segments as probes of $\mathcal{Q}(g_1,g_2)$, i.e.,
+To address this practical issue, we propose using string order parameters \cite{nijs1989prb,kennedy1992prb,garcia2008prl,pollmann2012prb} on finite segments as probes of $\mathcal{Q}(g_1,g_2)$ in a large system:

-Here, $\left(\otimes_{i=j}^{i=j+l-1} u_{g_2}\right)$ creates a symmetry-twisted domain of length $l$.
+Here, $\left(\otimes_{i=j}^{j+l-1} u_{g_2}\right)$ creates a symmetry-twisted domain of length $l$.
 The operators $\chi^{L/R}_{g_1}$, separating twisted and untwisted domains, carry a $g_1$-charge,

-The string order parameter can thus be viewed as the expectation value of $g_2$-symmetry charge for the subsystem consisting of sites $\{j,..., j+l-1\}$ with boundary conditions determined by $\chi^{L/R}_{g_1}$.
+In the pure-state limit (i.e., for ordinary SPT states), $\mathcal{Q}(g_1,g_2)$ is associated with the group cohomology invariant $\omega(g_1,g_2)/\omega(g_2,g_1)$, known to be captured by the dependence of the string order parameter on $\phi(g_1)$, as reflected in the corresponding selection rule~\cite{pollmann2012prb}.